Eastern Syrian town lives under al Qaeda rules

 "The guys from al-Nusra are good people.
-We have to fight this regime and they are very well organized with strong fighters," he said.
+We have to fight this regime and they are very well organised with strong fighters," he said.

-But Abu Mahmoud, a 55-year-old laborer and father, says he fears his kids will be drawn into the group.
+But Abu Mahmoud, a 55-year-old labourer and father, says he fears his kids will be drawn into the group.

 "We don't go out unless it is absolutely necessary.
 I sent my young children to a relative in Hasaka because I don't want them to be armed," he said, referring to the northern city near the border with Turkey.

 Others hope that the tribal system of the arid desert east will prevent an Islamist takeover.
 "I don't think al-Nusra will be able to do what they want.
 We have our traditions and tribes won't let them," said Imad, 22, a student of engineering.